carlbradbury79/twitter-tweets-express-graphql/README.md

-An end point that returns Twitter data for Friesland School
+An end point that creates a graphql Object that can be queried for friesland school's twitter account data.

+The front end for this can be found at [frieslandschool.com](https://www.frieslandschool.com/)